From Sonic Retro

 [Appearance requirements] Collect 5 tokens in Regal Ruin in Grand Prix mode and finish better than fourth place to begin a one-on-one match with Eggmanrobo.
 Win this race and Eggmanrobo will become a possible choice on the character select screen.

-In the original Dreamcast version of the game, Eggrobo could be downloaded in Eggrobo Kart Racing as a playable character for use in the racing minigame.
-In the GameCube remake, he had to be unlocked for use in the racing minigame, by clearing all Rouge the Bat's missions.
+In the original Dreamcast version of Sonic Adventure 2, Eggrobo could be downloaded in Eggrobo Kart Racing as a playable character for use in the Kart Racing minigame.
+In the GameCube and 2012 versions, he had to be unlocked for use in the racing minigame by clearing all of Rouge the Bat's missions.
 He was not part of the game's actual story or any normal stage.

-In Sonic Generations (HD), the hedgehog revisits Sky Sanctuary Zone to be confronted by the classic Eggrobo opponents.
+In Sonic Generations, the hedgehog revisits Sky Sanctuary Zone to be confronted by the classic Eggrobo opponents.
 Some of the robots use their rifles rather more dangerously, now, firing not one beam of light but several at once.

 In addition, and lacking any official name, variant Missile Eggrobos are enemies found only in this level.
 Whereas in the original level, the only enemies to appear at all were the classic red/yellow Eggrobos, Act 2 of the Generations stage mixes things up by adding these new. indigo/red versions.

 Missile Eggrobos don't carry the Eggrobos' standard laser rifle, instead firing homing missiles out of the top of their heads, which pursue Sonic with some tenacity.